reuterbal/photobooth/README.md

 ```
 and waits for you to hit the button to take pictures.

-Eventually I want to use the GPIO-pins to support external buttons, for now only two commands are supported:
+Available actions:

-* `q`: Exit the application
+* Press `q`: Exit the application
-* `c`: Take four pictures and show them in a grid
+* Press `c`: Take four pictures, arrange them in a grid and display them for some seconds.
+* Hit a switch that closes GPIO23 (Pin 16) and GND: Take four pictures, arrange them in a grid and display them for some seconds.
+* Click anywhere on the screen: Take four pictures, arrange them in a grid and display them for some seconds.

-All pictures taken are stored in the current working directory.
+All pictures taken are stored in a subfolder of the current working directory, named `YYYY-mm-dd` after the current date.
+Existing files are not overwritten.

 ## Modifications
 In the beginning of the file a number of config options are available.
 Change them to your liking.